-To help our clients, performance venue owners, and operators develop plans and strategies to return to the U.S. economy, DLR Group architects, engineers, theater technical planners, audiovisual designers, low-voltage system designers, lighting designers, healthcare specialists, and education specialists collaborated with our clients at Cleveland Play House, the Nederlander Organization, Playhouse Square, the Cleveland Orchestra, and the Straz Center for the Performing Arts to shape our research.
+To help our clients, performance venue owners, and operators develop plans and strategies to return to the U.S. economy, our architects, engineers, theater technical planners, audiovisual designers, low-voltage system designers, lighting designers, healthcare specialists, and education specialists collaborated with our clients at Cleveland Play House, the Nederlander Organization, Playhouse Square, the Cleveland Orchestra, and the Straz Center for the Performing Arts to shape our research.
 With this approach in mind, we offer the following preliminary considerations for context:

 - This evolution will not be immediate.
 There is a need to be adaptable and fluid as circumstances are changing daily in the progression of the pandemic.

 - There is no single silver bullet, but rather a hybrid approach and multi-pronged effort based on empirical facts and science.

 - Even while deploying a host of strategies, patron confidence and communication will be critical to any success.

 - Being allowed to open doors does not mean your audiences, staff, and performers will return unless they feel comfortable and confident in their health and safety.

 - A clear message about new policies and procedures will be required to be successful, especially if changes are required due to evolving responses to the pandemic.

 - Clear messaging should be coupled with a thoughtful education and communication program.